Length of the Date Range

 Comparison between two full ranges

-In addition, you will also see the comparisons between the entire current date range to the previous one on all charts (except the table):
+In addition, you will also see the comparisons between the entire current date range to the previous one on all charts (except the table).
+Also, you can toggle where the Trends pop-up appears on your screen by clicking the arrow:

 Dashboard Funnel Widgets